Brush your teeth with fluoride toothpaste twice a day for about 2 minutes to help keep your teeth and mouth healthy.

 Never use toothpicks to remove trapped food from between your teeth as you may damage your gums, which could lead to an infection.

-Your dentist or hygienist can advise you on the best way to use interdental cleaning for your teeth.
+Your dentist or hygienist can advise you on the best way to clean between your teeth.